ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 ### Configuring shared directories on the agent server
 {: #connector-wfs-cp4d-prereq2}

 After the software is installed, you must set up shared network directories that the Windows File System agent can access.
 To define a new file system share, export a local or remote network directory.

-You can also reuse a share that was defined previously.
+If you are replacing an agent that you installed with a release that is earlier than 4.6.0.0, skip this procedure.
+The replacement instructions explain how to reuse the file share that was defined previously.
+{: important}

 1. Export a local directory from the server where the agent is installed: